Ricimer: Death and legacy

 Ricimer's rule lasted until his death of natural causes—apparently a hemorrhage on 19 August 472—six weeks after deposing Anthemius.
 (Note: See: Cassiodorus, Chronica 472 AD: "post XL dies defunctus est. Olybrius autem VII imperii mense vitam peregit" ("40 days later he died.
 But Olybrius ended his life in the 7th month of his reign").
 Between 11 July and 19 August there were exactly 40 days using inclusive counting; Paschale campanum 473: "moritur Ricimer XIIII kal.
 Septem." ("Ricimer died on the 14th day before the kalends of September", i.e. 19 August); Fasti vindobonenses priores 472: "defunctus est Ricimer XV kl.
 Septemb". ("Ricimer died on the 15th day before the kalends of September", i.e. 18 August; probably "XIV" (19 August) is intended).)
 His title of patrician and position as supreme commander were assumed by his nephew Gundobad.
 Nonetheless, Ricimer had been a figure of major significance and historians Stephen Williams and Gerard Friell put this into context with the following:

 In his seventeen-year rule of Italy Ricimer worked through four emperors—Majorian, Severus, Anthemius, and Olybrius—in almost cavalier fashion.
 Each was simply cast aside when they no longer served his purpose.
 Indeed Majorian, the last competent military emperor who took his position seriously, was deposed precisely because of this.
 There were three periods in which no Western emperor reigned at all.
 All Ricimer's public actions suggest that he found the Western emperor an irrelevant encumbrance, and he would probably have preferred to rule Italy directly in the name of the emperor at Constantinople.

+Historian Ilkka Syvänne's overall assement of Ricimer's career is highly critical: